MichaelZhangCA/confluent-kafka-python/README.md

 #### => import confluent_kafka
 #### => (should get nothing here, enjoy!!! )

-If you get "missing dll" error when importing the package, the possible reason might be:
+If you get "missing dll" error when importing the package, the possible reason might be:<br>
-1, VC++ 2013 distribution package was not installed properly.
+1, VC++ 2013 distribution package was not installed properly.<br>
-2, the release folder is not added to PATH variable
+2, the release folder is not added to PATH variable<br>

 ## DIY the build